Python-WA/constitution/README.md

 8. If notice is given under subrule (7), the member who gives the notice and the committee are the parties to the mediation.

+> [!IMPORTANT]
-> [!NOTE] "Guidance Note - Suspension or expulsion of a Member"
+> "Guidance Note - Suspension or expulsion of a Member"
 > Once the committee has decided to suspend or expel a member under rule 15(5) the member is immediately suspended or expelled.

 #### 16. Consequences of suspension